w3c-webmob/ServiceWorkersDemos/todo-app/README.md

-# todo (Single page app)
+## todo (Single page app)

-This is something the current AppCache spec deals with pretty well.
-We need to ensure we don't regress here.

-## Behaviour draft
+This ServiceWorker demo app makes a simple to-do app work in an offline mode.
+AppCache was great at doing things like this, so we're particularly interested in making sure ServiceWorker is just as useful for these use cases!
+More details below:

+### More Details
+First of all, create a basic web-based todo app; it can follow a framework, be one you made earlier, or made from scratch.
+Then, use ServiceWorker to get the following use cases worker:

-* User visits site
+* User visits todo app
-    * If site cached
+    * If the app is cached
         * Fetch from cache
         * Check for updated application
         * If update found / no cache exists